BitFlitsche/firewall/README.md

 ## Features

-- **Real-time filtering** with support for IPs, emails, user agents, countries, charsets, and usernames
+- **Real-time filtering** with support for IPs, emails, user agents, countries, charsets, usernames, and ASNs
 - **Geographic filtering** with automatic IP geolocation using MaxMind GeoLite2 database
+- **ASN filtering** with automatic ASN lookup using MaxMind GeoLite2-ASN database
 - **Server-side filtering, sorting, and pagination** for optimal performance
 - **Elasticsearch integration** for advanced search capabilities
 - **Configurable distributed locking** for single and multi-instance deployments